Qalala/MITM/USAGE.md

 1. **Receiver**
    - Role: **Receiver**, Port = `12347`, Transport = TCP.
-   - Decryption Capabilities:
+   - Decryption Configuration:
-     - Check **AES-CBC + HMAC-SHA256 Decryption – Mode 2** (and any other modes you want to support).
+     - Select **AES-CBC + HMAC-SHA256 Decryption – Mode 2** from the dropdown.
      - **Key exchange = Pre‑shared key** (or RSA/DH if you prefer).
      - Set **PSK** to some value, e.g. `cbc-psk`.